 Q. You started out teaching children how to read.
 How did you come to be a full-service tutoring company?

 I worked with this child on math, and then grammar, and then writing.
 He flourished and other children began signing up for those lessons as well.
 They liked coming, and their parents were thrilled with how well they were doing in school because of their lessons with me, so they kept coming, year after year.
+We’ve worked with some kids from kindergarten all the way through 12th grade.
+It really is astonishing how tutoring has become the norm now.
+Kids go to school and then they go to tutors to supplement what they are not being taught in school.

 Q. Last question – as a tutor, why are you giving away the secrets of your reading curriculum in these workbooks?

-The workbooks tell you exactly what to say and do.
-For more info, I highly recommend watching the video, “How to teach a child to read” on this website’s main page.
+For more info, I highly recommend watching the video, How to teach a child to read on this website’s main page.